Oleg Kuvaev

 Oleg Igorevich Kuvaev (Олег Игоревич Куваев; born 6 February 1967) is a Russian-Israeli artist, designer and animator, known for his Masyanya flash-animated series.
 Since first appearing in the Russian Internet on October 22, 2001, "Masyanya" has become nearly a cult figure.

-Kuvaev created the series by himself - he made up the characters and the stories, drew the flash-animated cartoons, recorded the sound, and uploaded the series (each of them about 3–4 minutes long) in the Internet.
+Kuvaev created the series by himself - he made up the characters and the stories, drew the flash-animated cartoons, recorded the sound, and uploaded the series (each of them about 3–4 minutes long) to the Internet.

 Biography

 Oleg Igorevich Kuvaev was born on 6 February 1967 in Saint Petersburg (Leningrad).
 He studied first at a school specializing in the English language, then at school majoring in physics and mathematics.
-Afterwards there were a number of higher institutions (including the Leningrad Institute of Aviation Instrumentation, Academy of Arts) and service in the Soviet Army.
-Then, he changed a lot of professions and places, mostly active as a painter and sculptor for more than 10 years, till the times of "Big Worldwide Web" come.
+Afterwards, he studied at a number of higher learning institutions (including the Leningrad Institute of Aviation Instrumentation, Academy of Arts) and served in the Soviet Army.
+Later, he would work in a variety of professions and places, including as a painter and sculptor for more than 10 years, until the time of the "Big Worldwide Web" come.

-From 1987 he was mainly into painting and sculpture, and from 1997 he turned to computer graphics.
-Kuvaev worked as a designer in several studios, in "computer gaming" industry as 3D animator and modeler, as web-designer, even java-programmer, in his free time experimenting with various computer technologies including freshly appearing vector animation (macromedia flash).
+From 1987 he was mainly into painting and sculpture, turning to computer graphics in 1997.
+Kuvaev worked as a designer in several studios, in the "computer gaming" industry as a 3D animator and modeler, web-designer, and java-programmer.
+In his free time he experimented with various computer technologies including freshly appearing vector animation (macromedia flash).

 In 2001 he founded “Mult.ru” studio to create his flash-animated series Masyanya.
-Initially, the project started with ten short rough-made cartoons about hooligan girl from Saint Petersburg but eventually it became popular among Russian-speaking community.
-This resulted in epidemic masyanization of the whole country, which is perhaps the major achievement of Kuvaev.
-Full of fresh indigenous humor (sometimes caustic and absurd but still kind at bottom) the series about Masyanya appealed to the young generation whose life, interests and problems they actually focused on, at the same time embodying an alternative to commercial mass-culture.
+Initially, the project started with ten short rough-made cartoons about a hooligan girl from Saint Petersburg, which would eventually become quite popular among the Russian-speaking community.
+This resulted in an epidemic of "masyanization" of the whole country, and the series' popularity is perhaps Kuvaev's greatest achievement.
+Full of fresh, indigenous humor (sometimes caustic and absurd but still kind at its core) the series about Masyanya appealed to the young generation whose life, interests, and problems they focused on, while simultaneously embodying an alternative to commercial mass-culture.

 The popularity of Masyanya made Oleg Kuvaev expend much effort fighting for the copyright to his own creation between 2003–2005.
 Kuvaev was forced to fight in the forefront of struggling for copyright laws in Russia which was the stronghold of piracy at this time.
 Many Russian companies have illegally profited from Masyanya and, worse, have at times distorted the essence of the character.
-For example, Oleg Kuvaev had to apply to court to compel the closing of the shoddy commercial talk show At Masyanya’s broadcast at the Russian pop-music TV channel Muz-TV that was using this character illegally, without permission.
-And finally Oleg and his team has won three such trials on copyright proving that the "times are changing".
+For example, Oleg Kuvaev had to apply to court to compel the closing of the shoddy commercial talk show At Masyanya’s broadcast at the Russian pop-music TV channel Muz-TV that was using this character illegally, without his permission.
+Oleg and his team have won three such trials on copyright proving that the "times are changing".